a hermetically sealed universe

 His movement as he unwrapped the earbuds from the black monolith took me back a number of years to a much simpler time.
 We leaned against the window of the bar as he put his arm around me — one earbud for him, one for me.

-A surprising amount of people were passing by us on the street, but I barely noticed them as he pressed me against him, shielding me from the cold.
-The maelstrom of noise had us both enveloped and suspended in time, gently silencing my ever ruminating nature.
+It was a queer feeling; cigarette smoke and a tidal wave of fuzzy music on my right side, and the rest of the world on the other.
+A surprising number of people were walking by us on the street, but I barely noticed them as he pressed me against him, shielding me from the cold.
+The maelstrom of noise had us both enveloped and suspended in time, gently silencing my ever-ruminating nature.

 Everything else dissolved under the rain like cotton candy.
-Everything but us, protected by the canopy and the warm light of the bar.
+Everything but us, under the canopy and the warm light of the bar.

-For once, there was nothing in my head.
+As I looked up to him, with his crooked nose and gentle eyes, there was nothing else in my head.
 Nothing existed outside our hermetically sealed universe.

 – love, mia –